NullEqualsZero/AI-Dungeon-Scenario-Saver-Formatter/README.md

 - **Multiple Captures**: The extension may capture the same response multiple times due to the way it’s set up, which results in saving the scenario multiple times.
 - **Failed Capture**: Sometimes, the extension may fail to capture the response on the first try.
 You may need to click the “Save Scenario” button again to successfully save the file.
-- **Limited to Scenarios**: Currently, the extension works for capturing scenarios but does not support capturing adventures.
-Work is underway to extend compatibility to adventures.
+~~- **Limited to Scenarios**: Currently, the extension works for capturing scenarios but does not support capturing adventures.
+Work is underway to extend compatibility to adventures.~~

 These issues are primarily noticeable in the developer console and do not affect the core functionality of the extension.